kubevela/kubevela.github.io/docs/platform-engineers/cue/advanced.md

 ## Define Customized Parameters For Component

-In order to meet the changing needs of users, we need to expose some parameters in the last `parameter`.
-You can learn about the syntax of parameters in [CUE Basic][7].
+In previous section we have defined a ComponentDefinition that has no parameter.
+In this section we will show how to expose parameters.

 In this example, we expose the following parameters to the user: